-Granny tones her out, sipping on her Earl Grey tea.
-Tomorrow is Samhain.
-An important day on the old Celtic calendar, and of utmost importance to witches all over the world.
-She will as usual spend the day with the Northern Cove, going through rituals and, of course, socialize.
-She will ask for the other witches’ help to take out the Lemur, and that’s something they’ll have to do after dark.
-And she will also discreetly ask around to see if someone has ever heard of loopholes in a location spell… She hopes Augusta will be there, she’s got all kinds of unusual herbs in her inventory, and Granny would like to grow some wolfs bane.
+Granny tunes out her happy yammering, sipping on her Earl Grey tea.
+Tomorrow is Samhain, an important day on the old Celtic calendar and of utmost importance to witches all over the world.
+She will, as usual, spend the day with the North Coven.
+They should have met here, it’s her turn to house their meeting, but she doesn’t want them to know about Taïga just yet.
+They’ll meet at Fontayne Barlow’s home, going through rituals and, of course, socializing.
+She wants to ask for the other witches’ help to take out the Lemur, and as that’s something that has to be done after dark she doesn’t know what time she’ll get back home to the Cove.
+She can’t leave Taïga home alone for too long – the fact that her granddaughter was invisible to her magic efforts still troubles her so she mustn’t forget to discreetly ask around to see if someone has ever heard of loopholes in a location spell… She takes another sip, almost burning her tongue.
+She really has to go through her stock of medicinal herbs today.
+She hopes Augusta will be there, she’s got all kinds of unusual herbs in her inventory, and Granny would like to grow some wolfs bane.
 Just in case.

 ‘-have you bought enough sweets?